benjisidi/haven/borderlands/adventure-2-a-rapidly-growing-problem.md

 TRANSITION

-- The PCs will next head to the village of VILLAGE B to confront the ogres.
+- The PCs will next head to the village of Loggerhead to confront the ogres.

 > SIDEBAR
 >